jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

      - if none of the previous settings are found, a `dpssettings.json` file will be loaded (recommended only for development platforms, unless the JSON is encrypted or stored in safe location.).
  1. If the simulator finds a connection string, the provisioning process is skipped and the found connection string is used.

+> NOTE
+>
+> Besides the DPS settings, the environment variables allow to configure the device Id.
+The environment value will overwrite the value in the configuration file `devicesettings.json`.

 ## Simulator connection string (device)
 If the provisioning process succeeds, it will create a device identity in the associated Azure IoT Hub.
-The DPS will send back to the device requesting the provisioning, the data allowing the device to identify and connect to the IoT Hub.
+The DPS will send back to the device the keys and the connection string.

 That connection settings may be stored at the device level to avoid having to reprovision the device.
-They should be stored in a secured manner.
+They should be stored in a secured way.

-The simulator stores the connection string in the `devicesettings.json` file.
+The simulator saves the connection string in the `devicesettings.json` file.
 It is persisted in clear for develoment purposes but keep in mind this data should be protected more securely in production environments.

 ```json